roscopecoltran/Sniperkit-Macros/README.md

     - go test

 container_working_directory: /go/src/project # where macros will be executed
+work_in_project_folder_as: /go/src/github.com/matthieudelaro/nut
+  # Mount the folder of the project (where nut.yml is located) to the given
+  # location inside the container.
+Also set the working directory to this
+  # location.
+This is equivalent to container_working_directory + volume
 syntax_version: "7" # Nut evolves quickly ; its configuration file syntax as well.
                     # So nut files are versioned to ensure backward compatibility.